c-h-/node-run-cmd/README.md

 -
 *Node.js commandline/terminal interface.*

+_This package was developed on Node 5.4.0.
+Earlier versions of Node may not have support for the Javascript syntax of this package._

 Easily run simple or sophisticated console/terminal command(s) from Node.
 Supports sequential and parallel execution.
 Returns a promise that resolves to an array of exit codes for each command run.

 With node-run-cmd you can execute a single command or an array of commands quite simply.